-Eat Local: Grow Microgreens on Your Windowsill and Use Them in a Delicious Beet Salad Recipe
+Eat Local: Grow Microgreens on Your Windowsill and Use Them in this Salad

 Microgreens make a nutritious addition to salads and sandwiches and can elevate a humble dish as a beautiful and tasty garnish.
 These tiny plants are simply the young seedlings of the plants we often grow for greens—usually lettuces, cooking greens, and herbs.
-They’re sold at farmer’s markets and well-stocked grocery stores like Trader Joe’s and Whole Foods, but they are also easy to grow in a windowsill and offer quick reward with little investment in time, space, or resources.
+They’re sold at farmers’ markets and well-stocked grocery stores like Trader Joe’s and Whole Foods, but they are also easy to grow on a windowsill and offer quick reward with little investment in time, space, and resources.

 - 11- by 21-inch germination tray with lid (available at garden centers) or 2 or 3 recycled lettuce containers with drainage holes poked into the bottom

 - 2 or 3 packets mesclun mix or ½ ounce bulk seed

 - Spray bottle filled with water

 Generously sprinkle the potting soil with water and gently toss it with your hands.
 Then place 2 or 3 inches of soil in the growing container.
 Tamp the container down to settle and even the soil.
 With your hand, very gently press the top of the soil to create a stable surface for your seeds.
 Do not compact it too much.

 To sow, you can then either create small rows an inch apart with your finger along the length of the container and drop the seeds in or simply sprinkle the seeds evenly over the surface.
 Both methods work equally well.
 You can sow as densely or sparsely as you see fit.
 The denser the planting, the less leggy the seedlings will be.
 Since you are harvesting when the plants are young, there's no need to accommodate full-sized plants.